MalcolmSlaney/QuickSIN_Benchmark/README.md

 charge the
 [API calls](https://cloud.google.com/speech-to-text/v2/docs/sync-recognize)
 against.
-This code runs on your local machines, reads the QuickSIN audio files, and sends them to the cloud for recognition.
+This code runs on your local machines, reads the QuickSIN audio files, sends the audio to the cloud for recognition, and then scores the results.

 For many years, speech recognizers have performed better than human in *clean* speech